Diesel locomotive: Propulsion system operation

 Soviet 2TE116 diesel–electric locomotive in motion with a freight train.
 Sounds of diesel engines at full power.

 A locomotive's control system is designed so that the main generator electrical power output is matched to any given engine speed.
 Given the innate characteristics of traction motors, as well as the way in which the motors are connected to the main generator, the generator will produce high current and low voltage at low locomotive speeds, gradually changing to low current and high voltage as the locomotive accelerates.
 Therefore, the net power produced by the locomotive will remain constant for any given throttle setting (see power curve graph for notch 8).

-In older designs, the prime mover's governor and a companion device, the load regulator, play a central role in the control system.
+In older designs, the engine's governor and a companion device, the load regulator, play a central role in the control system.
 The governor has two external inputs: requested engine speed, determined by the engine driver's throttle setting, and actual engine speed (feedback).
 The governor has two external control outputs: fuel injector setting, which determines the engine fuel rate, and current regulator position, which affects main generator excitation.
-The governor also incorporates a separate overspeed protective mechanism that will immediately cut off the fuel supply to the injectors and sound an alarm in the cab in the event the prime mover exceeds a defined RPM.
+The governor also incorporates a separate overspeed protective mechanism that will immediately cut off the fuel supply to the injectors and sound an alarm in the cab in the event the engine exceeds a defined RPM.
 Not all of these inputs and outputs are necessarily electrical.